ibh-daai/ai-monitoring-dashboard/config/README.md

     1. Under 18
     2. 18-65
     3. Over 65

-  - **`statistical`**: Age filtering based on statistical analysis: Split into 3 terciles based on the age distribution, i.e. 33% of the data in each group.

   - **`custom`**: Custom age filtering based on the `custom_ranges` field.
     1. { "min": x1, "max": y1 }